FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/working_efficiently_with_jupyter_lab.md

     df['price'] = boston.target
     return df
 ```
-We test it inside the notebook but then directly move it into a module `model.py` that we create within our package under `src/boston_boston`.
+We test it inside the notebook but then directly extract and move it into a module `model.py` that we create within our package under `src/boston_boston`.
 Now, inside our notebook, we can just import and use it:
 ```python
 from boston_housing.model import get_boston_df

 df = get_boston_df()
 ```
 Now that looks much cleaner and allows also for other notebooks to just use this bit of functionality without using copy & paste!
+This leads us to another best practice: Use JupyterLab only for integrating code from your package and keep complex functionality inside the package.
+Thus, extract larger bits of code from a notebook and move it into a package or directly develop code in a proper IDE.

 ### 3. Use a proper IDE

 At that point the natural question comes up how to edit the code within your package.
 Of course JupyterLab will do the job but let's face it, it just sucks compared to a real Integrated Development Environment (IDE) for such tasks.
 On the other hand our package structure is just perfect for a proper IDE like [PyCharm], [Visual Studio Code] or [Atom] among others.
 PyCharm which is my favourite IDE has for instance many code inspection and refactoring features that support you in writing high-quality, clean code.
-This leads us to another best practice: Use JupyterLab only for integrating code from your package and keep complex functionality inside the package.
-Thus, extract larger bits of code from a notebook and move it into a package or directly develop code in a proper IDE.
 Figure 1 illustrates the current state of our little project.

 <figure>
 <p align="center">